-This year International Day of Peace (‘Peace Day’) will be observed around the world on Thursday 21st September.
+This year the International Day of Peace (‘Peace Day’) will be observed around the world on Thursday 21st September.
 This day is devoted to “commemorating and strengthening the ideals of peace both within and among all nations and peoples.”

 The theme for this year’s Peace Day is “Together for Peace: Respect, Safety and Dignity for All” which aims to promote diversity, non-discrimination and acceptance of refugees and migrants.